-With CodeHS Create, you can define your own autograders for the exercises you create for your students.
+With CodeHS Create, you can define your own autograders for any custom exercise that you create.
 These autograders are different for every language.
-In each case, you’ll be able to test the content of the student’s code, as well as the result that their code produces, whether that is a graphics canvas, a string or a webpage.
+In each case, you’ll be able to test the content of the student’s code as well as the result that their code produces.

 Creating An Autograder

-First, you will need to access Legacy Edit through the playlist where the assignment is located.
+First, you will need to access the Advanced Settings.
 To do this, navigate to your Create page:

 Navigate to the Autograders tab.
 (Note: Only coding assignments of the relevant type will have the Autograder tab)